For those of you will not be in attendance for my little enrichment lesson tonight -- here is just a teensy-tiny snippet of what you will miss.

 But, according to the cute little pamphlet I JUST finished putting together, that's not the way it has to be.
 Especially during this joyous, merry, uplifting, and crazy time of the year!

-One of the things that I didn't love growing up, was that my mom rarely joined us in family activities during the holidays - like sledding, or swimming, or playing dodgeball – because she was too busy in the kitchen, preparing a meal for when we came home from said activities. {at the time, I wasn't thoughtful enough to actually offer to help her so she could have time to come with. darned hindsight.}
+One of the things that I didn't love growing up, was that my mom rarely joined us in family activities during the holidays - like sledding, or swimming, or playing dodgeball – because she was too busy in the kitchen, preparing a meal for when we came home from said activities. {at the time, I wasn't thoughtful enough to actually offer to help her so she

-I really want to make time for those things.
-I want to be out there with my kids, and family, and friends.
+want to be out there with my kids, and family, and friends.
 Who wants to be stuck in the kitchen when you could be dodging an orange rubber ball to the head?

 It doesn't just happen though.
 Someone has to plan and prepare so hungry little, red cheeked, frozen fingered chitlins have something warm to eat upon walking in the wreath bedecked front door.
 And that someone, is me.
 Or you.
 Here's how: